Productivity in Manufactured Housing

 The severity of the demand shock also makes it unlikely that standard reallocation forces offset the productivity decline.
 In a Melitz-style framework, negative demand shocks should induce the least productive firms to exit, raising average productivity among survivors.
 The fact that MH TFP fell sharply despite substantial industry contraction suggests that the loss of scale economies dominated any cleansing effect from the exit of low-productivity plants.

-At the same time, the scale interpretation has a silver lining.
-If the post-2000 productivity collapse reflects lost volume rather than technological regress, then the production knowledge still exists and factories can be efficient — they just need demand.
+The scale interpretation does, however, have a silver lining.
+If part of the post-2000 productivity collapse reflects lost volume rather than permanent technological regress, then factories can be efficient — they just need demand.
 Reforms to titling and financing — for example, making manufactured homes eligible for conventional mortgage products — could expand the buyer pool and set off a virtuous cycle: higher volumes would lower unit costs, which would lower prices, which would attract additional buyers at the margin.
 Because the industry is likely operating on the steep portion of its average cost curve, even modest demand increases could yield disproportionate productivity gains.

 The geographic structure of the industry, however, limits how far this logic can run.
 Because high transport costs confine each factory to a limited radius, national demand growth must translate into regionally distributed demand growth to restore scale at individual plants.
 Full recovery to 1990s volumes appears unlikely given secular headwinds — falling fertility, regulatory fragmentation, and the permanent loss of the subprime chattel-lending channel.
-For both site-built and manufactured homes, structural features of the industry limit the size of the market, prevent learning-by-doing, and raise the cost of housing.
+And as the evidence here suggests, restoring volume alone may not be sufficient without also modernizing production methods and attracting the talent to implement them.
+For both site-built and manufactured homes, structural features of the industry limit the size of the market and raise the cost of housing.

 Code and data for this essay are available on GitHub.

-I am grateful to Tyler Pullen for his feedback on an early draft of this essay.
+I am grateful to Tyler Pullen and Sean Roberts for their thoughtful feedback on early drafts of this essay.

 Tags: housing, productivity